Philippine typhoon death toll jumps; U.S. helicopters boost aid effort

 "The water is coming!
 I'm going to die!" he shouted.

-The traumatized man had escaped the storm surge from a second-storey window of his Tacloban home while his sister and mother, who were praying downstairs, drowned.
+The traumatised man had escaped the storm surge from a second-storey window of his Tacloban home while his sister and mother, who were praying downstairs, drowned.

 (Additional reporting by Rosemarie Francisco and Eric dela Cruz and Manuel Mogato in Manila, Michelle Nichols at the United Nations and Stephanie Nebehay in Geneva.
 Writing by Jason Szep.
 Editing by Dean Yates and Nick Macfie)